massung/http/README.md

 	#<RESPONSE 200 "OK">
 	"<!doctype html><html>...</html>"

-If the `response-code` returned is not a success code (200-299) then the body is not read.
+Only GET, PUT, and POST operations will read the response body, and only if the `response-code` returned is a success (200-299).
+Otherwise only the `response` is returned.